Statue Of Liberty Tickets And Tours

 Statue of Liberty| ©Hellotickets

-The Statue of Liberty's claim to fame also makes it a must-see attraction on the city's main tourist passes.
-If you still don't know what they are, how to use them or if they are convenient or not, I invite you to read my article on New York Pass and other passes.
+The Statue of Liberty's claim to fame also makes it a must-see attraction on the main New York sightseeing passes.
+If you still don't know what they are, how to use them or whether or not they suit you, I invite you to read my article on New York Pass and other passes.

 How to go to the Statue of Liberty?